arturchichorro/chess-react/README.md

 You can try the app here: [Chess in React Demo](https://chess-react-bolota.netlify.app/)

 ## Features
 I started this project by following [this YouTube tutorial series](https://www.youtube.com/watch?v=jS9elCC2hPQ&list=PLnWzgq1mKyAsFZoMyZQbB8bNuNufSD0Sz&index=1) (check out the corresponding GitHub repo [here](https://github.com/felerticia/chess)).
-After completing the tutorial, I added several features to enhance the chess experience:
+After completing the tutorial, I added several features to both complete the game with missing rules from the tutorial, and also enhance the overall experience of playing the game:

 - **Threefold Repetition**: Automatically detects when the same position occurs three times, allowing for a draw.
 - **Fifty-Move Rule**: Tracks the number of moves made and applies the fifty-move rule for draws.